-This section shows how to make the best eggplant rollatini with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make the best eggplant rollatini with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Make eggplant sheets.
 To cut eggplant for rollatini, use a mandoline to slice the eggplant into long, thin sheets.

 TIP: Choose the center slices.
 You’ll use about half of the total slices for the rollatini, but can roast the eggplant slices that you won’t use.

 - Roast.
 Brush eggplant with olive oil and sprinkle with salt and pepper.
 Place onto a baking pan lined with parchment paper or aluminum foil, and roast until soft and mostly dry.
 (Roasting gets rid of excess moisture and also brings out the flavor in the eggplant.)

 - Pat dry.
 Use paper towels to soak up any extra moisture.

 - Mix filling.
 In a medium bowl, mix together ricotta cheese, frozen spinach, parmesan cheese, egg, Italian seasoning, salt, and pepper.

 - Assemble eggplant rollatini with spinach.
 Spoon the ricotta mixture onto the eggplant sheets (a couple tablespoons in each, depending on the size of your eggplant) and roll up.